 Why is smoke coming out of the Air Fryer?

 Fatty Foods Splattering Grease: There’s many reasons for your air fryer giving out smoke.
 The main reason is because foods with lots of fat will release grease and splatter on the heating element.
 This causes the air fryer to smoke and release white smoke, often following by burning smells and burnt food.
 But this doesn’t mean that you can’t cook higher fat air fried foods.
 Here’s our guide and tips to solve problems with air fryer smoke.

-Troubleshooting Guide to Minimize Common Mistakes of Smoking Air Fryers
+Troubleshooting Guide for Problems of Smoking Air Fryers

 - Smoke or Steam?
 Is all that white stuff smoke or steam?
 If it’s steam, it’s part of the normal cooking process.
 If it’s smoke, then read more below.

 - Too much oil and grease on the food cooked at high temperatures (360F or higher) splatters on the hot cooking element which causes smoke.
 Be prepared to see smoke if you’re cooking foods like bacon and chicken thighs.
 A lot of the smoke comes from cooking meat at higher temps.